JakubPonulak/DataStructures/README.md

 # DataStructures
-Repo for Data Structures (tri 3) for GitHub pages
+These GitHub pages are intended to show my progress throughout this trimester in Data Structures 1.